cuhk-haosun/doc-cluster-cookie/README.md

 Port: **22** (default)
 Example command: `ssh <username>@slcookie.yutg.net`

 Replace `<username>` with your personal account name.
+After login in to `h1`, nodes can be directly accessed via by ssh their host name. e.g. `ssh c1`.
-It is recommended to use SSH key login
+It is recommended to setup SSH key login on all the nodes.

 ---